Shopping On Black Friday Has Some Perks For Your Wallet

 Typically we buy our sons’ clothing used from Kijiji where we have scored some great deals but for Christmas, we like to buy the kids new clothes.

 We are not the parents who spend ridiculous amounts on name-brand clothing either.

 If we can get quality clothing used, so be it but we aren’t paying hundreds of dollars to buy designer jeans for a 2-year-old.

 Our son really likes to wear hats and Old Navy has some great hats for our little guy so my wife instantly turned to me with that “Get in the Car” look and said, “We’re going”.

-It’s not like we hung out in the kids section of department stores when we had no kids nor did we do our homework of how over-priced kids stuff really is.
+It’s not like we hung out in the kid’s section of department stores when we had no kids nor did we do our homework on how over-priced kids’ stuff really is.

 You guessed it, our son and the budget savings, but why are these so important?

-Our son was over the moon when he saw his first Big Wheel the other night but clearly my wife was not when she noticed the price tag.
+Our son was over the moon when he saw his first Big Wheel the other night but clearly, my wife was not when she noticed the price tag.

 Those vintage type toys or what they consider iconic toys cost a fortune these days.
 Just have a look at the price of Lego and Tonka Trucks.

 I was a fool and should have kept all of mine that my parents bought me instead of selling it for far less than what I should have.